 The appointment and removal of the Company Secretary is subject to Board approval in accordance with the Articles of Association of the Company.
 Whilst the Company Secretary reports to the Board through the Chairman, all members of the Board have access to the advice and service of the Company Secretary.
 The Company Secretary has the day-to-day knowledge of the Company's affairs.
-In response to specific enquiries made, Ms. Mak Soek Fun, Angela and Mr. Man Tak Cheung confirmed that they have complied with all the proposed qualifications, experience and training requirements of the Listing Rules in relation to the company secretary throughout 2018.
+In response to specific enquiries made, Mr. Man Tak Cheung confirmed that he has complied with all the proposed qualifications, experience and training requirements of the Listing Rules in relation to the company secretary throughout 2019.